5 recommended OTC drugs

 Common types

-Androgenetic (male/female pattern baldness) — most common, genetic.
-In men: frontal line + vertex.
+Androgenetic (male/female pattern baldness) — the most common, genetic.
+In men: frontal hairline + vertex.
 In women: diffuse thinning in the central area.

-Telogen effluvium — diffuse, temporary shedding, 2-3 months after stress (illness, surgery, postpartum, restrictive diet).
-Resolves in 6-12 months.
+Telogen effluvium — diffuse, temporary shedding, occurring 2-3 months after a stressor (illness, surgery, postpartum, restrictive diet).
+It resolves within 6-12 months.

 OTC treatment and supplements

-Minoxidil 2-5% topical (Rogaine, Regaine) — effective in androgenetic alopecia, 50-60% response at 3-6 months.
-Used continuously (stopping = hair loss returns).
+Topical minoxidil 2-5% (Rogaine, Regaine) — effective for androgenetic alopecia, 50-60% response at 3-6 months.
+It is used continuously (stopping = the shedding returns).

 Supplements: